shavit2310/Driver-Utilities-Jetson-nano/README.md

       These also get installed under /usr/local/ during the sudo make install step.

       The Python bindings for the PROJECT and jetson.utils modules also get installed during the sudo make install step under /usr/lib/python*/dist-packages/.
-      If you update the
-      code, remember to run it again.
+      If you update the code, remember to run it again.

-      FOR B&R
-      II.
-Build and Run

  ## WalkThrough
 This project is simple Lorem ipsum dolor generator.